CUNYTechPrep/2022-fall-data-science/Week-02-EDA/README.md

 5. Begin Exercise.

 # Updating your fork
-* Every week, run these commands from your terminal when you're inside the 2021-fall-data-science folder.
+Every week, run these commands from your terminal when you're inside the 2022-fall-data-science folder.
 1.  `git fetch upstream`
-	2. `git merge upstream/master`
+2.  `git merge upstream/main`

 __!!
 If you get this error `merge: upstream/master not something we can merge` when trying to update your fork.
 Try running this command instead__
 	1. `git fetch upstream`
-	2. `git merge upstream/main`
+	2. `git merge upstream/master`

 # Homework
+1. Complete the Exercise-EDA.ipynb and paste it into the HW submission sheet.
+2. Make your professional github website.
+You don't have to fill it with content yet, but you must at least create it and paste the link into the HW submission sheet in the Personal Website column.

 In addition to the `Exercise-EDA.ipynb` homework, you are also going to have to create your own [Github Pages resume website](https://zd123.github.io/zacks-template-site.github.io/).
 Here are two tutorials on how to set it up.
 [Tutorial Resource 1](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site), and [Tutorial Resource 2](https://guides.github.com/features/pages/).
 It is optional to use a jekyll template, but recommended cause they are cool.

 Github pages use the [Markdown language](https://guides.github.com/features/mastering-markdown/) instead of HTML/CSS, so they are much easier to edit and maintain.